tjonesrobotics/shapeland/README.md

 $ git clone https://github.com/TouringPlans/shapeland.git
 ```

 Inside the repository is a directory called "Code".
-Start Jupyter Notebook like this and you'll see the
-entire notebook that runs the simulator and prints results:
+Run the simulation file with an excel document that defines the simulation parameters like this.
+Then, you'll see a GUI displaying simulation results.

 ```
-$ jupyter notebook amusement_park_sim.ipynb
+$ python3 amusement_park_sim.py "GUI Development Simulation.xlsx"
 ```

 ## Code Organization